Democrats Say Flynn Didn’t Disclose Middle East Travel on Russia Nuclear Deal

 Representatives Elijah Cummings and Eliot Engel, the ranking members of the House Oversight and Foreign Affairs committees, released a seven-page letter requesting documents from Flynn’s lawyers and the heads of three consulting companies linked to Flynn’s travel to the Middle East.

-Earlier this month, Newsweek reported that Flynn flew to Israel and Egypt in summer 2015 to discuss a plan to build dozens of nuclear reactors in the Middle East:
+Earlier this month, Newsweek reported that Flynn flew to Israel and Egypt in the summer of 2015 to discuss a plan to build dozens of nuclear reactors in the Middle East:

 In June 2015, knowledgeable sources tell Newsweek, Flynn flew to Egypt and Israel on behalf of X-Co/Iron Bridge.
 His mission: to gauge attitudes in Cairo and Jerusalem toward a plan for a joint U.S.-Russian (and Saudi-financed) program to get control over the Arab world’s rush to acquire nuclear power.
 At the core of their concern was a fear that states in the volatile Middle East would have inadequate security for the plants and safeguards for their radioactive waste—the stuff of nuclear bombs.